ADdora/laravel_realtime_notification/readme.md

 ## Introduction

-This a real time notification project using Laravel, Pusher and Laravel-Echo, this project was built to send notification to the currently logged in user only via a private channel the currently logged in user id
+This is a real time notification project using Laravel, Pusher and Laravel-Echo, this project is built to send notification to the currently logged in user only via a private channel.

 ## Installation Guidelines